eXascaleInfolab/PyExPool/README.md

 def cpucorethreads():
 	"""The number of hardware treads per a CPU core

-	Used to specify CPU afinity dedicating the maximal amount of CPU cache L1/2.
+	Used to specify CPU affinity dedicating the maximal amount of CPU cache L1/2.
 	"""

 def cpunodes():